 In Palermo, La Catedral is a very local, low key place that has lessons beginning at 7:00 pm and shows from 12:30 am onwards (they really love their late nights here!).
 In BA, there are a variety of ways to view tango; shows with dinner, shows without dinner or taking part in the lessons or going to a milonga.
 The tango show productions are usually more directed at tourists so expect higher prices for these.
 For a better understanding of Tango and different shows around the city, check out this blog.

 For a local and authentic experience, we recommend finding a milonga near where you are staying.
 They are everywhere!

 La Bomba De Tiempo

-Another awesome show that shouldn’t be missed is the drumming fiesta, La Bomba De Tiempo showing only on Monday Nights from 8pm -10pm.
-It’s made up of 16 percussionists who feed off the audience, and never repeat the same song.
-The director uses over 70 hand signs in code to create the music with the musicians.
+Another awesome show that shouldn’t be missed is the drumming fiesta, La Bomba De Tiempo showing only on Monday Nights from 8 pm – 10 pm.
+It’s made up of 16 percussionists who feed off the audience and never repeat the same song.
+The director uses over 70 hand signs in a code to create the music with the musicians.
 Tickets can be bought online or at the door for 110 ARS (USD $7).
-They have a fully stoked bar with cups larger than my head.
-Definitely don’t miss this Monday night show!
-After the show is a free after party at a club near by, in which they will hand out wristbands for.
+They have a fully stocked bar with cups larger than my head.
+Definitely, don’t miss this Monday night show!
+After the show is a free after party at a club nearby, in which they will hand out wristbands for.